lbrotchie23/mot-cert-support-app-js-foundation/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner for the unit tests.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`